aweijnitz/mildly-interesting.info/source/_posts/2013-12-29-gitlab-in-a-box.markdown

 There are alternatives to GitLab, like [Gitorious](https://gitorious.org/) and private hosting on Github, but following some googling, I decided to give GitLab a go.
 I am sure Gitorious is fine as well and GitHub is probably the best, but that comes at a price of course.

 And that's about it.
-Looking forward to hopefully try it out in real life.
+Looking forward to hopefully trying it out in real life.